ryanhemann/pwn-check-automator/README.md

 2. **Install Python:** Ensure you have Python installed.
 Download and install Python from [python.org](https://www.python.org).

 3. **Install Pip:** Make sure you have pip (Python package manager) installed.
 It is usually included with Python.
-To check, open your IDE terminal/command prompt and run:

-pip --version

-If not installed, you can install it following the [official guide](https://pip.pypa.io/en/stable/installation/).
+To check, open your IDE terminal/command prompt and run: 'pip --version' If not installed, you can install it following the [official guide](https://pip.pypa.io/en/stable/installation/).

 4. **API Key:** Obtain an API key from Have I Been Pwned (HIBP).
 Visit [haveibeenpwned.com/API/Key](https://www.haveibeenpwned.com/API/Key) and follow the instructions to get your key.
 For this demonstration, I have chosen the $4/month plan.